koldbyte/Compendium/Big Data/Spark/SQL/Basics.md

   * ORDER BY
   * CLUSTER BY
   * SORT BY

+Note:

+---
+`ORDER BY x`: guarantees global ordering, but does this by pushing all data through just one reducer.
+This is basically unacceptable for large datasets.
+You end up one sorted file as output.

+`SORT BY x`: orders data at each of N reducers, but each reducer can receive overlapping ranges of data.
+You end up with N or more sorted files with overlapping ranges.

+`DISTRIBUTE BY x`: ensures each of N reducers gets non-overlapping ranges of x, but doesn't sort the output of each reducer.
+You end up with N or unsorted files with non-overlapping ranges.

+`CLUSTER BY x`: ensures each of N reducers gets non-overlapping ranges, then sorts by those ranges at the reducers.
+This gives you global ordering, and is the same as doing (`DISTRIBUTE BY x` and `SORT BY x`).
+You end up with N or more sorted files with non-overlapping ranges.

+---

 * All Hive operators, including:
   * Relational operators (=, ⇔, ==, <>, <, >, >=, <=, etc)
   * Arithmetic operators (+, -, *, /, %, etc)